tpierrain/SmokeMe/README.md

 /// <summary>
 /// Contains scenario to be executed in order to 'smoke test' something.
 /// (a Smoke test actually).
-/// Note: all the services and dependencies you need for it will be injected using the
+/// Note: all the services and dependencies you need for it will be automatically
-/// ASP.NET IServiceProvider of your API (classical constructor-based injection).
+/// injected by the lib via the ASP.NET IServiceProvider of your API
+/// (classical constructor-based injection).
 /// </summary>
 public interface ISmokeTestAScenario
 {